tyngw/markdown-table-editor/README.md

 ## Contributing

 This extension is open source.
+We welcome contributions!

+Please see our [Contributing Guidelines](.github/CONTRIBUTING.md) for information on:
+- How to update the changelog
+- Development workflow
+- Code contribution guidelines

 Feel free to contribute improvements or report issues.

 ## License